 The federal government needs tax income to provide military services and a whole range of national commitments.

 Where there exist both federal and state laws that are similar, then the federal law will take precedence over the state law.
 Sometimes conflict can occur where the state law disagrees with the federal law.
 There are several examples of this situation occurring recently, including drug enforcement.

 Why was the 10th Amendment necessary?

-James Madison, who was the architect of the first ten Amendments knew that the states needed to feel confident about the limits to federal powers.
+James Madison, who was the architect of the first ten Amendments included in the Bill of Rights knew that the states needed to feel confident about the limits of federal powers.
 He introduced the 10th Amendment so that there would be no doubt as to the separation between states’ powers and federal powers.

 The 10th Amendment was criticized as being unnecessary and superfluous when Madison proposed it.
 It seems, though, that he was reacting to suggestions being made by the states themselves, and felt that it would be a better idea to include an amendment that clarified the division of powers between the federal government and the states.